Self-Exclusion From Sports Betting In PA

 Self-exclusion from physical sportsbooks will last for one or five years, and it remains in effect until the individual requests to be removed.

-You can request removal by visiting the PGCB website, signing in to your account, and seeking to be removed from the list.
+You can request removal by visiting the PGCB website, signing in to your account, and completing the removal process.

 If you choose to ban yourself from online sports betting only, the expiration will be after the ban period you choose upon registration.